rurounigit/Bonsai-data-representation/README.md

-# *Bonsai*-development
+# *Bonsai*-data-representation
-Algorithm to reconstruct the maximum likelihood cell-tree from single-cell data.
+Algorithm to create an accurate and interpretable data-representation by reconstructing the maximum likelihood cell-tree from single-cell data, and visualizing this using the *Bonsai-scout* app.

 ## Input
-The *Bonsai* tree-reconstruction was originally designed for the analysis of single-cell RNA-sequencing data, but can be used on any high-dimensional single-cell dataset where there are reliable estimates of the means and error-bars of the different data-features, and where Euclidean distance is, at least to first approximation, a reasonable estimate of the observation's dissimilarity.
+The *Bonsai* tree-reconstruction was originally designed for the analysis of single-cell RNA-sequencing data, but can be used on any high-dimensional dataset that contains objects with with high-dimensional feature vectors. *Bonsai* needs to be provided with a vector of the most likely feature-values for each object, and takes into account standard-deviations on these feature estimates if provided, see the *Bonsai*-publication for details.

-When using *Bonsai* for scRNAseq-data, we highly recommend to use *Sanity* for processing of the raw counts [Sanity's GitHub-page](https://github.com/jmbreda/Sanity), or, in the near future, use our pipeline on [Swiss Regulon](https://swissregulon.unibas.ch/pages/).

-If running *Bonsai* after *Sanity*, ***Bonsai* just requires the files in the output-directory created by *Sanity***.
+When using *Bonsai* for scRNAseq-data, we highly recommend using *Sanity* for processing of the raw counts [Sanity's GitHub-page](https://github.com/jmbreda/Sanity), or to upload your data to our [single-cell pipeline](https://bonsai.unibas.ch).
+If running *Bonsai* after *Sanity*, ***Bonsai* just requires the files in the output-directory created by *Sanity***, and can be run with the argument `--input_is_sanity_output True`.
 If running *Bonsai* based on other data, read the Section on [Running *Bonsai* on other data-types](https://github.com/dhdegroot/bonsai-development#running-bonsai-on-other-data-types).

 ## Installing *Bonsai*
 * Clone the GitHub repository: